RamanjineyuluV/retailstore/README.md

 * Open commandline
 * Create a new directory called "retailstoreapp"
 * Clone repository using following command=>   git clone https://github.com/satishpeyyety/retailstore.git .
-* Run the application through maven=> mvn spring-boot:run
+* Build the executable jar using maven=> mvn package
+* Go to target folder => cd target
+* Run following command to start the server=> java -jar RetaileStoreApplication-0.0.1-SNAPSHOT.jar --server.port=9090
-* Access and invoke APIs using url : http://localhost:8080/swagger-ui.html
+* Access and invoke APIs using url => http://localhost:8080/swagger-ui.html
+* Application will ask for authentication credentials during invocation of API's.
+Use 'bob' as user id and password.

+This application uses H2 database and does not persist data on application restarts.